Primary Care Research

 The NIHR is funded by the Department of Health.

-The Primary Care Research Network East of England (PCRN EoE) is one of a family of NIHR national research networks working together with the Comprehensive Local Research Networks (CLRN) to provide a wide range of support to the local research community.
-Our Practice participates in research activity and works closely with the Primary Care Research Network East of England, creating more opportunities for more patients to be involved in research should they wish.
+The Primary Care Research Network East of England (PCRN EoE) is one of a family of NIHR national research networks working together with the Primary Care Research Network East of England, creating more opportunities for more patients to be involved in research should they wish.

 By building on and extending partnerships, with university academics and the NHS, research collaboration across the East of England is further strengthened.